 Reach out to Community Development Corporations

 Another next step you should take is to talk with a local community development corporation to see if they offer any sort of home ownership counseling services.
 They may be able to connect you with nonprofit lenders and other institutions that help financially struggling homeowners get current with their mortgages.
-They will also educate on you on
+They will also educate you on

 Repayment Plan